 where $I$ is the identity matrix.
 By this definition of the cost function, it is easy to see that when $\ket{\bs{\psi}}$ is normal to $\ket{f}$, the value of the cost function is $\braket{\bs{\psi}}$, whereas the cost function vanishes when the two vectors are collinear.
 Normalizing the cost function yields:

 $\hat{C}_{p}$ is defined in terms of the global qubit state.
 Barren plateaus are observed for such global cost functions in Refs.~\citep{Cerezo_2021,khatri2019quantum}, which motivated the proposal of local cost functions where states or operators are compared with respect to each individual qubit, rather than a global state.
-Local cost functions exhibit polynomially vanishing gradients, given the ansatz layer depth is $\mathcal{O}(\log(n))$, compared to exponentially vanishing gradients for global cost functions \cite{Cerezo_2021}, which may yield better convergence, especially for large problem sizes.
-However, in this work, we use the global cost function as the ansatz layer depth required to resolve the solution space in numerical examples is $\mathcal{O}(n^p)$ (with $ 0 < p < 2$), as discussed later in Section \ref{sec:problem_scaling}, so using a local cost function may not yield much benefit in convergence.
+Based on the analytical bounds on the variance of the local cost function gradients, it was deduced in Ref.~\mbox{\cite{Cerezo_2021}} that local cost functions exhibit polynomially vanishing gradients, given the ansatz layer depth scales $\mathcal{O}(\log(n))$, compared to exponentially vanishing gradients for global cost functions, which may yield better convergence, especially for large problem sizes.
+In this work, we primarily use the global cost function, but, we compare the performance of the local cost function with respect to the global cost function for one of our examples in Section \mbox{\ref{section:local_cost_function}}.
+The local cost function \mbox{\cite{bravo2023variational}} used in this work is shown below:

+where $|0_j\rangle$ is the zero state on the $j^{\mathrm{th}}$ qubit and $I_{\bar{j}}$ is identity on all qubits except the $j^{\mathrm{th}}$ qubit.
+This local cost function requires $n$ times as many circuits to be run for the numerator computation, which are notably deeper and hence computationally more expensive than those required by the global cost function.
+For more details, we refer the interested reader to Ref.~\mbox{\cite{bravo2023variational}}.

 The optimization problem to identify the solution to Eq.~\eqref{VQLS_Problem} is then stated as: